M66B/FairEmail/docs/FAQ-zh-rCN.md

 You can use the quick setup wizard to easily setup a Gmail account and identity.

 If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
 To use a password you'll need to setup an account and identity via setup step 1 and 2 instead of via the quick setup wizard.
-To use a password you'll need to setup an account and identity via setup step 1 and 2 instead of via the quick setup wizard.

 Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.